FrendsPlatform/Frends.As2/Frends.As2.SendMessage/README.md

 # Frends.As2.SendMessage

-Task to send messaged with AS2 protocol
+Task to send messages with AS2 protocol

 [![SendMessage_build](https://github.com/FrendsPlatform/Frends.As2/actions/workflows/SendMessage_build_and_test_on_main.yml/badge.svg)](https://github.com/FrendsPlatform/Frends.As2/actions/workflows/SendMessage_build_and_test_on_main.yml)
 ![Coverage](https://app-github-custom-badges.azurewebsites.net/Badge?key=FrendsPlatform/Frends.As2/Frends.As2.SendMessage|main)